-On the one hand, people talk less in person and turn to mobile phones.
-There are some statistics showing how the way of talking is changing.
+It is evident that, people talk less in person and turn to mobile phones.
+Here are some statistics, which show clearly the way of communicating is changing.
 For example:

-- 5 billion people around the world have the ability to send and receive messages via SMS in 2018.
+- 5 billion people around the world have the ability to send and receive messages via SMS.
 This is a drastic increase from the 1 billion mobile subscribers in 2003.

 - The number of monthly texts sent has increased by more than 7,700% over the last decade.

 - 47% of US smartphone users say they couldn’t live without their devices.